SkEditorTeam/SkEditorDocs/docs/en-US/usage/experiments/projects.md

 :::

 ::: info
-While this is an experimental feature, Projects is more stable than other experiments and is actively used in production.
+While this is an experimental feature, Projects experiment is more stable than other experiments and is actively used in production.
 It will be further developed and improved in the future.
 :::

 ::: tip Important Note